Updated Nov. 12, 2021.

 Planner Salary Research

 In M&C's 2020 Salary Survey, comparing 2019 salaries with 2017, the average increased by a healthy 7.5 percent since the biennial study was last conducted in 2018.
 Overall, in 2019 planners earned an average base salary of $87,251.
-Use our exclusive biennial research on salaries and job satisfaction for meeting planners as a benchmark for going forward in the new year.
+Use our exclusive biennial research on salaries and job satisfaction for meeting planners as a benchmark for going forward as the job market opens up again.
+(And please respond to our next salary survey, which will go out in late May 2022 and be published in the September 2022 issue of M&C.)

 The gender pay gap is still wide, and it opened up again somewhat: While female meeting planners earned 89 cents on the male dollar in 2017, in 2019 it was 84 cents on the dollar, but still better than the national average of 79 cents to the male dollar.
 In the 2018 survey, planners in the Northeast United States made the most money; this year, the Pacific Northwest took that crown.